-Duncan and Miller4 conducted research that provides strong evidence that when therapists asked for and received immediate feedback from their patients, attrition rates were cut in half and effectiveness improved 65 percent.
+Duncan and Miller5 conducted research that provides strong

+4 Duncan and Miller's work can be found at: www.talkingcure.com.
+This group is dedicated to bringing more science to the practice of counseling. evidence that when therapists asked for and received immediate feedback from their patients, attrition rates were cut in half and effectiveness improved 65%.
 The implication for coaches is clear.
-If coaches open themselves up to personal feedback, they will have more effective coaching discussions and will also become much better coaches.
+If coaches open themselves up to personal feedback they will have more effective coaching discussions and they will also become much better coaches.
 Our own research confirms that the best leaders-as-coaches not only excel at providing feedback, but also excel at asking for feedback.
 The very nature of asking for feedback allows the coaching relationship to embody the spirit of a collaborative, two-way conversation.

-The Feedback Form is an example of a questionnaire that could be used by a coach to simply hand to the person being coached with a gentle request that states, "I'd like to know how our discussion went
+The form on the page 4 is an example of a questionnaire that could be used by a coach to simply hand to the person being coached with a gentle request that states, "I'd like to know how our discussion went just now from your perspective, so take a minute and answer these questions."